nolanlawson/optimize-js/README.md

 ### But... you're adding bytes!

-Yes, `optimize-js` might add as many as two bytes (horror!) per function, which amounts to almost nothing once you take gzip into account.
+Yes, `optimize-js` might add as many as two bytes (horror!) per function, which amounts to practically nil once you take gzip into account.
 To prove it, here are the gzipped sizes for the libraries I use in the benchmark:

 | Script | Size (bytes |